francozanek29/product-review-microservices/README.md

     3. **Status Code 500** This mean some error happened during the execution of the request.
 In this case the response will be something like this:
         ![image](https://user-images.githubusercontent.com/69249556/222307754-7d7d535a-bbee-4523-87fe-9a79f0aa6f8e.png)

     d.
-Delete: /review/:review_product_id  Will delet an specific review.
+DELETE: /review/:review_product_id  Will delete an specific review.
 In this case an authorization is needed (the Authorization process will be described in the section below).
 The responses for this endpoint will be related to the possible status codes that are returned:

     1. **Status Code 200** This mean the request was executed succesfully and the response will be:
      ![image](https://user-images.githubusercontent.com/69249556/222311677-63cad4ba-ea05-4598-a7ff-2e92047a56c4.png)